allegroai/clearml-docs/docs/clearml_agent.md

 ```

 :::note
-Install ClearML Agent in your system or using a Docker image.
-Do not install it in a virtual environment.
+Install ClearML Agent as a system Python package and not in a Python virtual environment.
 :::

 ## Configuration